openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/test_suite_system.rst

     1. Set up for system tests.
     2. Create non default network with subnet net_01.
     3. Launch 2 instances of vcenter availability zone and 2 instances of nova availability zone in the tenant network net_01
     4. Launch 2 instances of vcenter availability zone and 2 instances of nova availability zone in the internal tenant network.
     5. Attach net_01 to default router.
     6. Create security group SG_1 to allow ICMP traffic.
     7. Add Ingress rule for ICMP protocol to SG_1.
     8. Create security groups SG_2 to allow TCP traffic 22 port.
     9. Add Ingress rule for TCP protocol to SG_2.
-    10. Remove default security group and attach SG_1 and SG_2 to VMs
+    10. Remove default security group and attach SG_1 and SG_2 to VMs.
     11. Check ping is available between instances.
     12. Check ssh connection is available between instances.
     13. Delete all rules from SG_1 and SG_2.
-    14. Check that ssh aren't available to instances.
+    14. Check that ssh isn't available to instances.
     15. Add Ingress and egress rules for TCP protocol to SG_2.
     16. Check ssh connection is available between instances.
     17. Check ping is not available between instances.